 If you’re using fertility awareness as contraception there isn't a "no periods"

-Fertility awareness (natural family planning) practitioner and advocate working in London.
+Fertility awareness (natural family planning) practitioner and advocate.
 Wants to see fertility awareness become a routine contraceptive option, not the only option. read more...

 Subscribe to blog...